What You Need to Know About the CDC's Eviction Moratorium

 The declaration states that the tenant currently faces the hardships established in the order and is seeking protection from eviction as a result.
 By signing the declaration, the tenant acknowledges that rent is still due, he or she must still follow the parameters of the lease agreement and that at the end of the moratorium, any rent that went unpaid is due in full.

 By signing it, however, you are also attesting to attempts to receive government aid and promising to pay what you can in rent continuously, among the other requirements, under penalty of perjury.
-“It is important for renters that if they can pay their rent, they do,” Bailey says.

-Additionally, it’s important to remember that the rent is still due under the eviction moratorium.
-What you don’t pay now will continue to pile up and be due at the end of the moratorium, with the possibility of eviction if it is not paid.
+It's important to remember that the rent is still due under the eviction moratorium.
+What you don't pay now will continue to pile up and be due at the end of the moratorium, with the possibility of eviction if it is not paid.

 Read:How to Break Your Apartment Lease ]